-Academic Language and Literacy Rubric Learning Target Developing Approaching Proficient 2 Proficient 3 The teacher knows about anguage acquisition rocesses and knows how to acorporate instructional trategies and resources to upport language acquisition.
+Academic Language and Literacy Rubric

+Learning Target Developing 1 Approaching Proficient 2 Proficient 3 The teacher knows about language acquisition processes and knows how to incorporate instructional strategies and resources to support language acquisition.
 Candidate work needs revision to meet proficient requirements.
-Candidate work includes: an analysis of language expectations in the texts and tasks in the unit language targets based on the language expectations Candidate work includes: an analysis of language expectations in the texts and tasks in the unit at the word, sentence, and text structure levels language targets integrate language expectations with content targets mmative assessments.
-To use ovide feedback to learners, and assessment data to d document learner sessment decisions success.
-To develop a range of assess understand each learner's progress, ple progress against standards.
-In addition, will be made independently and in colla an and adjust instruction as needed, to make decisions informed by data ☐ Copy your Content and Language and Literacy" to☐ Write Success Criteria for anguage Learning T ables above into you each target in your nent" table in your SPAT Unit Plan.
-Fargets from the "Content Standards & Lur "Assessment Alignment" table.
-"Assessment Alignment" table in your Standard is assessed in the sure each standard in the sure each standa SPAT Unit Plan.
-These success criteri targets and success criteria are aligned.
+Candidate work includes: an analysis of language expectations in the texts and tasks in the unit language targets based on the language expectations Candidate work includes: an analysis of language expectations in the texts and tasks in the unit at the word, sentence, and text structure levels language targets integrate language expectations with content targets

+Purpose: To improve instruction and support learner success.
+To develop a range of assessments that balance formative and summative assessments.
+To use assessment data to understand each learner's progress, plan and adjust instruction as needed, provide feedback to learners, and document learner progress against standards.
+In addition, to make decisions informed by data from a range of assessments.
+Assessment decisions will be made independently and in collaboration with colleagues through a process of ongoing learning and reflection.

+Instructions: Complete your "Assessment Alignment" table in your SPAT Unit Plan.